realm/realm-java/CONTRIBUTING.md

 To improve code quality and usability in Kotlin, nullability of parameters and return types must be annotated with JSR305 annotations.

-If a paramter is nullable, you must add `@Nullable` annotation to the parameter.
+If a parameter is nullable, you must add `@Nullable` annotation to the parameter.
 On the other hand, if a parameter is non-null, you don't need to add `@Nonnull` annotation since all parameters are treated as `@Nonnull` by default.

 For return types, there is no default nullability.
 If a method can return `null` as a return value, you must add `@Nullable` annotation to the return type.
 Currently, `Nonnull` annotation is not mandatory if the method never return `null`.